ractivejs/ractivejs.github.io/legacy/0.7/Ractive.defaults.md

 });
 ```

-The exception is for {{{createLink 'Plugins' 'plugin registries'}}} which, for the sake of convenience, are
+The exception is for [plugin registries](Plugins.md) which, for the sake of convenience, are
 'registered' directly on `Ractive`.
 Also, when provided as initialisation or extend options, they do
 not replace, but rather combine with the default registry options: